teiid/data-access-service-templates/README.md

 # Data Access Service Template

 - Clone this repository or download the ZIP file of this repository and unzip the contents to any directory
-- cd into "komodo" directory and execute
+- cd into "das" directory and execute
 ```
 ./load.sh